Jump to:

 If there’s a ‘con’ to the game, it’s that movement controls feel a bit clunky by today’s modern standards.
 The game is still amazing either way, and if you’re looking for games like Detroit: Become Human, just know that the Quantic Dream team is an absolute pro at this.

-4. Mass Effect Legendary Edition [Best Sci-Fi Choice-Driven RPG]
+4. Mass Effect: Legendary Edition [Best Sci-Fi Choice-Driven RPG]

 Mass Effect